 Your attorney might be able to prove that the actions of those in charge of maintaining the premises were egregious or outrageous.
 If so, you may be able to obtain punitive damages awarded by the jury to punish the defendant for their actions.

-The surest way to know if you have a valid claim to receive financial compensation for your slip and fall injuries is to contact our law offices at (888) 424-5757 for a case review.
+To prove a claim for damages after a slip and fall accident, plaintiffs must prove how the defendant’s negligent conduct caused or contributed to the slip and fall accident and subsequent damages.
+However, the surest way to know if you have a valid claim to receive financial compensation for your slip and fall injuries is to contact our law offices at (888) 424-5757 for a case review.
 Our lawyers will look at numerous factors to determine the validity of your claim.
-Some of these factors include:
+Some of these factors include the following:

 - Did you have the legal right to be present on the property or were you trespassing at the time?